 How long does it take for First Contact™ to dry to a strong, flexible film?

-The long answer is it depends on many factors including ambient temperature, amount applied per surface area, etc. The more First Contact™ solution applied, the longer the dry time; the cooler the room, the longer the dry time.
+The long answer is it depends on many factors including formula type, ambient temperature, amount applied per surface area, etc. The more First Contact™ solution applied, the longer the dry time; the cooler the room, the longer the dry time.

 How is First Contact™ removed from the object?